The Ties That Bind (The Vampire Diaries): Plot

 Elena manages to untie herself, knock Jamie down and helps Stefan remove the wooden pieces from his chest.
 She also tells him that she kissed Damon (Ian Somerhalder) while Abby takes Bonnie to the hybrid.
 Bonnie does not want to say where the coffins are but Abby convinces her to do it to save her life while at the same time she writes her a message telling her to warn her friends about it.
 Later on, Abby tells Bonnie that she is willing to help her if she gets her magic back and Bonnie is the only one who can help her with that.

 Back in Mystic Falls, Klaus gets into the witch house where he finds Damon.
 He manages to make the witches reveal the coffins to him but the fourth one is missing.
 Damon tells Klaus that he is the one who took it and witches do not know where it is.

-In the meantime, Tyler (Michael Trevino) apologizes once again to Caroline, this time for biting her, and she tells her that he called her father, Bill (Jack Coleman), to help him break the sire bond to Klaus.
+In the meantime, Tyler (Michael Trevino) apologizes once again to Caroline, this time for biting her, and he tells her that he called her father, Bill (Jack Coleman), to help him break the sire bond to Klaus.
 To do that, Bill tells him that he has to turn into a wolf until he manages to make the transition painless.
 That way, he will not feel like he owes Klaus and he will not be sired to him anymore.

 Alaric (Matt Davis) starts dating Meredith (Torrey DeVitto).
 Damon, who believes that she might be the one who killed Brian, goes to the hospital to warn her but she injects him with vervain and takes his blood.
 When Alaric finds out, he asks her for explanations and she reveals to him that when she cannot do anything as a doctor, she uses vampire blood to help her patients.